Bentall Dental Centre

 - Any new issues such as cavities, broken teeth, and any other concerns will be noted.

-- Dr. Shannon or Dr. Lee will also do a head and neck oral cancer exam.
+- Your Doctor will also do a head and neck oral cancer exam.

-Once Dr. Shannon or Dr. Lee have completed the initial assessment, you will meet with one of our hygienists.
+Once your Doctor has completed the initial assessment, you will meet with one of our hygienists.
 The hygienist will scale your teeth, polish them and provide a fluoride treatment, and will chart any gum recession and conduct dental probing which evaluate bone loss.

 A second visit to our hygienist may be necessary in some cases if it has been a long time since you have had hygiene and you have a lot of tartar built up on your teeth.